Browse by Medical Category

 MGH Youth Programs aim to educate young people in Boston from elementary through high school about health and science subjects and expose them to related careers in order to equip them with the knowledge and skills to excel in life and career.
 Boston hosts a highly diverse student population, 39% of whom are African American, 37% Hispanic, 13% Caucasian, and 9% Asian.

-PACT (the Police Action Counseling Team) provides crisis intervention to children who witness or have been victims of violence, in order to reduce trauma and to ultimately interrupt the cycle of family violence.
+PACT provides crisis intervention to children who witness or have been victims of violence to reduce trauma and to ultimately interrupt the cycle of family violence.

 Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative works to strengthen policies to limit access to ATOD and enforce consequences, change social norms, and increase alternative activities for youth in the community.

-The Food & Fitness Task Force of Revere CARES was formed in 2008 with the goals of increasing access to healthy, affordable foods; increasing physical activity; and reducing hunger in Revere.
+Revere on the Move, developed from the Food & Fitness Task Force of Revere CARES, was formed in 2008.
+ROTM's goals are increasing access to healthy, affordable foods; increasing physical activity; and reducing hunger in Revere.